Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 14. URL Parameters

 URL parameters can be used in the tracking template of ads or custom parameters for information about a click via a website URL.
-Chiefly, there are two kinds of parameters: content-modifying and tracking parameters.
+There are primarily two kinds of parameters: content-modifying and tracking parameters.

 Content-modifying parameters transmit information directly to the landing page and must only be set in the final URL.
 On the other hand, tracking parameters pass information about clicks to the site owners’ account, ad group or campaign in the template.

-Note that this tool must be used carefully, as any improper settings can negatively impact the crawl rate of your website.
+Note that this tool must be used carefully, as improper settings can negatively impact your website’s crawl rate.

 Optimising The Website For Better Rankings